 Wrongfully accused of a crime?
 Call us for help…

-If you've been "falsely accused" of a crime in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673).
+If you’ve been “falsely accused” of a crime in Nevada, call our Las Vegas criminal defense attorneys.
 We may be able to get the charges dismissed.
-Otherwise, we're ready to zealously argue your innocence to a jury.
+Otherwise, we’re ready to zealously argue your innocence to a jury.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.